 - Weather Report for Skiers: For the best and latest snow reports and detailed ski forecasts, you can't beat meteorologist Joel Gratz' Snow Report.

 - Finding the Right Skis for You: Wondering what length of ski you need, or maybe what type of ski?
 Your height, weight, intended ski conditions, skiing ability, and a number of other factors are things to consider when you are planning on buying skis.
 Have a look at this buyer's guide to skis for some ideas.

 The Best Ski Resorts in North America and Europe

-- Ski Utah: Just one state over from Colorado you'll find a whole other winter playground for skiers and boarders.
-Check out our article on the 9 Top-Rated Ski Resorts in Utah.
-Discover resorts just outside Salt Lake City and those further afield.
+Ski Utah: Just one state over from Colorado, you'll find another great playground for skiers and boarders.
+Check out our article on the Top-Rated Ski Resorts in Utah to discover more of the best ski destinations.

-- Ski Tahoe: Ever wonder what the skiing is like in California?
-Have a look at the 8 Best Ski Resorts in Lake Tahoe.
+Ski Tahoe: Ever wonder what the skiing is like in California?
+Have a look at the Best Ski Resorts in California or zero in on the ski resorts around Lake Tahoe.
 There's more to this area than just Squaw Valley.